MaxEnger/RandomForest_SolarFields/README.md

 ```

 ### 2. Obtain, Crop, and Display the Sentinel-2A Image from May 24, 2020
+- These images are relatively cloudless and are appropriate for the analysis
 ```js
 // Get Sentinel 2a Image from May 24, 2020 and Filter the Bounds to Rhode Island Boundary